Helping Clients File for Chapter 7 in Tyler, TX

 Debts such as spousal or child support payments, student loans, and most tax debts, cannot be discharged by filing a Chapter 7 bankruptcy.
 However, a Chapter 13 bankruptcy case can be filed to deal with these issues.

-With more than 30 years of experience, our Chapter 7 attorneys in Mineola and Tyler, TX have the knowledge of what personal and real estate property is exempt and which of your debts can be dismissed.
+With more than 30 years of experience, our Chapter 7 attorneys in Mineola and Tyler, TX know what personal and real estate property are exempt and which of your debts can be dismissed.
 We can represent you in a Chapter 7 filing and form a plan to help get your finances back on track.